Beirut reels from huge blast as death toll climbs to at least 135

 “This is the killer blow for Beirut, we are a disaster zone,” said Bilal, a man in his 60s, in the downtown area.

+Turkey said it would send 20 doctors to help treat the injured, as well as medical and relief assistance.
+Iraq pledged fuel aid, while Iran offered food and a field hospital.

+Iranian Supreme Leader Ayatollah Ali Khamenei tweeted: “We sympathize with the dear Lebanese citizens and stand by them in the painful tragedy of the Beirut port explosion ...
+Patience in the face of this incident will be a golden leaf of honour for Lebanon.”

-The United States, Britain, France and other Western nations, which have been demanding political and economic change in Lebanon, also offered help.
+The United States, Britain and other Western nations, which have been demanding political and economic change in Lebanon, also offered aid.
 Germany, the Netherlands and Cyprus offered specialised search and rescue teams.

-Two French planes were expected to arrive on Thursday with 55 rescuers, medical equipment and a mobile clinic.
-French President Emmanuel Macron will also visit Lebanon on Thursday.
-Other Arab and European countries are sending doctors, mobile hospitals and equipment.
+Two French planes were expected to arrive on Thursday with specialist rescue personnel and equipment, and President Emmanuel Macron was due to visit on Thursday.

-For many it was a dreadful reminder of the 1975-1990 civil war that tore the nation apart and destroyed swathes of Beirut, much of which had since been rebuilt.

-“This is a catastrophe for Beirut and Lebanon.”
-Beirut’s mayor, Jamal Itani, told Reuters while inspecting damage.
+“This is a catastrophe for Beirut and Lebanon,” Mayor Jamal Itani told Reuters while inspecting damage.

-Officials did not say what caused the initial blaze at the port that set off the blast.
-A security source and media said it was started by welding work being carried out on a warehouse.

-Taxi driver Abou Khaled said ministers “are the first that should be held accountable for this disaster.
-They committed a crime against the people of this nation with their negligence.”

 The port district was left a tangled wreck, disabling the nation’s main route for imports needed to feed a nation of more than 6 million people.

+The country’s main grain silo at the port was destroyed in the blast and Beirut Governor Abboud said a crisis might develop without international intervention.

-Lebanon has already been struggling to house and feed refugees fleeing conflict in neighbouring Syria and has no trade or other ties with its only other neighbour Israel.
+Lebanon was already struggling to house and feed refugees fleeing conflict in neighbouring Syria and has no trade or other ties with its only other neighbour Israel.

 “On a scale, this explosion is scaled down from a nuclear bomb rather than up from a conventional bomb,” said Roland Alford, managing director of British explosive ordnance disposal firm Alford Technologies.
 “This is huge.”

 The U.N.-backed court put on trial four suspects from the Iranian-backed Shi’ite Muslim group Hezbollah.
-Hariri and 21 others were killed by a big truck bomb on another part of the Beirut waterfront, about 2 km (about one mile) from the port.
+Hariri and 21 others were killed by a big truck bomb in another area of the Beirut waterfront, about 2 km (about one mile) from the port.

+White House Chief of Staff Mark Meadows said the U.S. government had not totally ruled out the possibility that Tuesday’s explosion was an attack, and said it is still gathering intelligence on the blast.